 Frameworks

-The framework for each function document contains libs, sub-Vis and local main VI.
+The framework for each function document contains libs, sub-Vis, simulation models and local main VI.
 They should also be classified into predefined documents such as following.
 The local main function should be listed independently.

 Please carefully design your local main VI.
 This one will be implemented in the higher level main VI.
 For this main VI, please 1) listed all the outputs into an independent lib and make sure all the inputs can be found from the libs of other VIs.
 2) it would be good to show the function block diagram which will make the functions, input/output much more clearly.

-3) please do take care of the response time of your Vis because you may need watchdog timer to restart the compactRIO.
+3) please do take care of the response time of your VIs because you may need watchdog timer to restart the compactRIO.
 4) Create an ENABLE BUTTON, this is important for higher level VI to give commands to enable these functions in main VI.

+The simulation models, e.g., Simulink model, should also be stored in a sub-folder in the project for reference purposes.
+(According to Dr. Wang’s suggestion on 8/28/2017.
+Updated on 8/31/2017)

 Comments

-The comments and VI descriptions are necessary in writing labview codes.
+The comments and VI descriptions are necessary in writing LabVIEW codes.
 In this project, please write the comments in your local main VI and give VI description in the VI document.

 Suggested contents: